movabletype/mt-plugin-unrecognized-tags/README.md

 each unrecognized tag must be resolved by hand or wrapped in `<mt:Ignore>` before trying to rebuild again.

-UnrecognizedTags is intended to simplify this process.
+Unrecognized Tags is intended to simplify this process.
 It can be especially useful when upgrading, or when preparing to use or discontinue use of a particular plugin.
 It is also helpful for large or legacy installations all of whose blogs and templates aren't fully understood by the people currently